In This Article

 This concealer comes in a sleek wand and features a sponge-tipped applicator with a pointed tip that makes it super easy to swipe in the crevices of your face.

-However, the cap can be difficult to remove, and since the sponge is built in, there isn't a great way to clean it.
+However, the cap can be difficult to remove, and since the sponge is built-in, there isn't a great way to clean it.
 If you like to go heavy-handed with your concealer, you'll have to sit there twisting it for a while as only a little bit of product comes out at a time.
-In addition, the sponge absorbs product, so some is wasted.
+In addition, the sponge absorbs the product, so some is wasted.

 Coverage: Full, full, full

 A little goes a long way—Magic Away perfects skin with a full-coverage, matte finish that later gets slightly dewy, depending on your skin type.
-While it's not meant for heavy concealing, it does cover under eye circles, redness, and breakouts quite well.
+While it's not meant for heavy concealing, it covers under-eye circles, redness, and breakouts quite well.

 It doesn't look mask-like, though.
-It's definitely more on the brightening side, depending which shade you wear.
+It's more on the brightening side, depending on which shade you wear.